-This treatment will give you an understanding of how Chinese Medicine views the cause of your symptoms and offer you solutions for treating these causes.
-This will usually involve acupuncture and a Chinese Herbal prescription from a fully qualified CMIR-registered doctor with extensive Western medical training and unparalleled TCM expertise.
+This treatment, delivered at AcuMedic’s clinic in Camden, will give you an understanding of how Chinese Medicine views the cause of your symptoms and offer you solutions for treating these causes.
+This will usually involve acupuncture and Chinese Herbal prescription from a fully qualified CMIR-registered doctor with extensive Western medical training and unparalleled TCM expertise.

 If the doctor thinks that we cannot help you then we will be honest and offer advice (you will be charged a reduced consultation fee).

 All treatment is designed to be complementary to any conventional medicine that you are taking and we are happy to work alongside any other doctors in an integrative way.
 We even have an in-house GMC registered GP available to advise all of our clients.

 Herbal prescriptions are charged separately.
 We do not put any pressure on our valued clients to buy prescriptions but the doctor will always be trying to maximise your health (that is their job) and this may involve herbs.
 For prices of our herbal prescriptions please look at our prices on the right of this page.

 Our treatment includes:

 - A full Chinese medical diagnosis with personalised lifestyle advice

 - A session of authentic syndrome acupuncture tailored to your needs